 Justice, Equity, Diversity, and Inclusion Commitment

-In order to advance the specialty of orthopaedic nursing, NAON is committed to fostering a culture of community where our members, partners, and stakeholders share a sense of belonging; respect what makes us different; support different experiences; and correct lasting impacts of systems that marginalize groups.
+In order to advance the specialty of orthopaedic nursing, NAON is committed to fostering a culture of community where our members, partners, and stakeholders:

 We strive to be an organization with a diverse membership by reaffirming and respecting what people need.
 Our differences provide energy and strength to build dynamic teams, cultivate leaders, and ultimately provide better care for all patients with musculoskeletal conditions.

-To view definitions of justice, equity, diversity, and inclusion (JEDI), see below.
+To view definitions of justice, equity, diversity, and inclusion (JEDI), please see below:

 Justice in health recognizes the commitment in reducing disparities in health and its determinants.